CMSTrackerDPG/runregistryclient/README.md

 #### Multiple filters at once

-If you want to use multiple filters at once, for example, to filter by a run number range with a specific criteria, then you can do so like this:
+If you want to use several filters at once, for example, to filter according to a sequence number range with certain criteria, you can do it this way:

 ```python
 import runreg